distributed-text-services/specifications/versions/1-draft2/Collections.md

+## Status of this Document

+- This Version: 1-draft2

+<span style="color : red;">This document reflects the status of the version 1-draft2, check API Documentation for the current correct version.</span>

 # Collection Endpoint

 The collection endpoint is used for navigating collections.
 A collection contains metadata for the collection itself and an array of members.
 Each member is either a collection or the metadata for a document.